 Conversely, unethical tactics might yield short-term gains but can have detrimental long-term consequences.
 Misrepresentation, deceit, or aggressive pressure can lead to damaged relationships, lost trust, and, ultimately, lost business opportunities.
 Clients who feel deceived are unlikely to return and may spread negative word-of-mouth, harming the company's reputation.

-The benefits of choosing to negotiate with integrity far outweigh the temporary advantages of unethical behavior.
+The benefits of negotiating with integrity far outweigh the temporary advantages of unethical behavior.

 The Pillars of Ethical Sales Negotiation